By Micheal Brown: Celebrity Make-up Expert

-It’s officially party season we’ve all been looking forward to for months.
+With both Christmas and New Years around the corner, it is officially party season!
 I’ve got two super-simple, five-step party makeup looks — one for those of you who don’t wear a lot of makeup, and one for those who fall into the ‘more is more’ category — both of which will help you keep the class this year!

 Let’s start with a basic dressy look, one suitable for all types of evening events and even an early afternoon function that could go onto the evening.
 This look is especially good if you are a more simple office makeup gal, but just want to enhance your features, without going over the top.

 1. This look doesn’t require a heavy foundation; it is fresh and non-mask like.
 I would use a BB cream and apply with my fingertips, almost in a massaging application to really bond the BB with the skin.

 2. A slight contour is great for any look, it will help lift the face.

 Using an angled brush if possible, apply a little bronzer under your cheekbones – starting from hairline and sweeping downwards, hugging the cheekbone to a lift around the apple of the cheek, this will give a little sculpting to the face.

 I am a big believer of a little contour shade (being the bronzer) applied across the eyelid, especially in the eye socket – which for some of us can be a little weak in the skin department.
 This gives shape and re-focuses your attention to other needs in the eye area with makeup.

 3. If dark eyes are not your thing, this look is great as it is only concentrating on the outer areas, not an entire socket.
 I would use a soft kohl eyeliner and line ¾ quarters of the top eye line – more pigment at the outer than inner – and then only ¼ of the outer lower lash line.

 Grab a little brush and smudge/smooth out the liner, making it into a smokey look, keeping that shape of outer depth, not inner.